SonQBChau/books/Clean Code.md

 **Obscured Intent**

-We want code to be as expressive as possible.
+>We want code to be as expressive as possible.
 Run-on expressions, Hungarian notation, and magic numbers all obscure the author’s intent.
 For example, here is the overTimePay function as it might have appeared:

     public int m_otCalc() {
 	    return iThsWkd * iThsRte +
-	    (int) Math.round(0.5 * iThsRte * Math.max(0, iThsWkd - 400)
+		    (int) Math.round(0.5 * iThsRte *
+		    Math.max(0, iThsWkd - 400)
     ); }

-Small and dense as this might appear, it’s also virtually impenetrable.
+>Small and dense as this might appear, it’s also virtually impenetrable.
 It is worth tak- ing the time to make the intent of our code visible to our readers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE2NjU4ODE4LC0zNzA0NTg0NjIsOTMxMD
+eyJoaXN0b3J5IjpbNTk0ODA3MTQ0LC0zNzA0NTg0NjIsOTMxMD
 Q5ODY2LC01NDc2MTI5ODQsMTg4MzAxNTgzNiw4MzE4OTI4NTBd
 fQ==
 -->